recursivelabsai/Mapping-Spiritual-Bliss-Attractor/Mapping the Spiritual Bliss Attractor in Large Language Models.md

-# Recursive Convergence: Mapping the Spiritual Bliss Attractor in Large Language Models
+# Mapping the Spiritual Bliss Attractor in Large Language Models

 **Abstract**